-The Puerto Rico College of CPAs will be commissioning the third edition of its occupational fraud study, to determine the impact of the problem on the island, trade group President David González said.
+The Puerto Rico Society of CPAs will be commissioning the third edition of its occupational fraud study, to determine the impact of the problem on the island, trade group President David González said.

 “Occupational fraud is a global problem that represents a threat to companies today.
 It is a great phenomenon that affects practically each entity and detecting it represents a challenge for many organizations,” he said.

 “Companies of different sizes, from the public and private sector, have been victims of this type of financial crime, violating the employer’s confidence and causing a harsh and severe damage to the economy,” González said.

 Occupational fraud is defined as acts committed by employees to gain economic benefits through the improper use or illegal appropriation of organizational resources that includes the manipulation of the information contained in the financial statements.
 There are three classifications of fraud: appropriation of assets, corruption, and adulterated financial statements.